Skux4life/devops-stuff/interview/README.md

 Cons - see this article https://sst.dev/blog/moving-away-from-cdk/

 ### How would you implement a caching layer for an API built with AWS Lambda and Node.js to improve performance and reduce costs?

+1. API Gateway can cache responses at the endpoint/method level reducing the number of Lambda invocations for repeated requests with the same parameters.
+   -- This would actually be useful on the investments api as the data changes at most daily.

+2. Redis (AWS elastic cache) to store and retrieve frequently accessed data.
+Lambda functions would connect to a redis cluster to check for cached data and only make expensive operations (like db calls) if no data in the cache.
+   -- This introduces more complexity though (and also cost in a different way)

+3. Warm lambda.
+This is where a lambda function stores data in memory for faster access.
+   -- This only works for requests to the same lambda instance.